jennalandy/bayesNMF_PAPER/README.md

 # bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures

-This repository contains all code necessary to recreate all simulation studies and data application results presented in the paper "bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures".
+This repository contains all code necessary to recreate all simulation studies and data application results presented in the paper ["bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures"](https://arxiv.org/abs/2502.18674).
+For the R package, see the [bayesNMF](https://github.com/jennalandy/bayesNMF/blob/master/README.md) repository.

 Each section has three steps: data creation/processing, fitting models (running slurm jobs), and analyzing results.
 Below, we define all files needed to reproduce our results.
 This GitHub repostory demonstrates the expected directory structure.